Easybuoy/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    An adaptive website is a website that has just one layout and is only responsive on screens or devices that the layout is able to, whilst a fully responsive website is a website that is responsive across all devices and could have different layouts for different devices.

 2. Describe what it means to be mobile first vs desktop first.
+    Mobile first design means building from smaller devices to larger ones (i.e building from mobile to desktop), whilst Desktop first design means building from larger devices to smaller ones.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    It makes 1rem unit equals 10px.

 4. How would you describe preprocessing to someone new to CSS?
+    Preprocessing is the act of compiling `dynamic css` into vanilla css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    My favourite concept about preprocessing are
+    - It reduces amout of codes written.
+    - It allows for cleaner and well readable code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.